abiriadev/namuwiki-related-articles/README.md

 		```sh
 		$ corepack enable
 		```
-1. Install NPM dependencies
+1. Install NPM dependencies.
 	```sh
 	$ pnpm install
 	```
-3. Build extension
+3. Build the extension.
 	```sh
 	$ pnpm build
 	```
-4. Go to `chrome://extensions` page and make sure you have enabled developer mode. then click 'Load unpacked' button and select the `/dist` directory.
+4. Go to the `chrome://extensions` page, ensure you have enabled developer mode, then click 'Load unpacked' button and select the `/dist` directory.

 ## Screenshots